 67 hotels in Buffalo, US

 Providing modern comforts, amenities and friendly service, this property will certainly make your stay pleasant and relaxing one.
 GeneralThis property offers well-equipped meeting rooms that can...
 More

-Featuring an elegant decor and a warm hospitality, Hyatt Regency Buffalo Hotel & Conference Centre welcomes you for an unforgettable vacation.
-GeneralThe Grand Ballroom at Hyatt Regency Buffalo...
+Featuring an elegant decor and a warm hospitality, Hyatt Regency Buffalo welcomes travellers for an unforgettable vacation.
+GeneralThe Grand Ballroom at Hyatt Regency Buffalo Hotel is the finest...
 More

 Welcome to Hilton Garden Inn Buffalo Downtown.
 Located less than 10 miles from Niagara Buffalo International Airport and easily accessible from I-90, 290, 33 and 5, this friendly hotel in downtown...
 More